1986 Camden London Borough Council election

 The 1986 Camden Council election took place on 8 May 1986 to elect members of Camden London Borough Council in London, England.
 The whole council was up for election.

 Labour made big gains from the Conservatives across the borough: gaining Bloomsbury and one seat in Brunswick in the south, South End and the two remaining Highgate seats in the north-east, and Swiss Cottage in the north-west.
 The SDP–Liberal Alliance also won Fortune Green from the Conservatives.

+Phil Turner announced before the election that he was stepping down as Leader of the Council to focus on fighting Hampstead and Highgate at the general election.
+Turner also moved wards from St Pancras to Kilburn Priory which was one of the safest Labour parts of the Hampstead and Highgate Parliamentary Constituency.